Welcome to our Governing Body

 I have been a community governor since 27th November 2013 and Chair since October 2015.
 During my time as Chair the Governing Body carried out a three/five year strategic review involving an analysis of our strengths, weaknesses, threats and opportunities that resulted in the recommendation that the Academy joined the Samuel Ward Academy Trust.

-I would like to take this opportunity to thank all the parents who support and encourage their children so well, helping to keep the Academy rated outstanding.
+I would like to take this opportunity to thank all the parents who support and encourage their children so well.

 I look forward to continuing to support the Senior Leadership Team and staff, who I am sure will continue to deliver the results that we can all be proud of.